Nay Toe: Television commercials

 Nay Toe has appeared in several television commercials, including those for Myanmar Airways International, soft drinks, jewelry stores, fashion, and sports apparel.

 Propaganda films

 Nay Toe has appeared in a pro-regime propaganda film, Lotus at Dawn.

 He has been criticized for starring in the film, especially by Burmese pro-democracy groups in exile.
-However, an anonymous source from the Burma film industry reported that the actors had been compelled to play their respective roles in the movie by the SPDC, threatening the cast that they might be censored for at least one year if they refused to take part in the film.
+However, an anonymous source from the Burma film industry reported that the actors had been compelled to play their respective roles in the film by the SPDC, threatening the cast that they might be censored for at least one year if they refused to take part in the film.

 Many leading Burmese actors and actresses took part in the film, including Lu Min, Pyay Ti Oo, Eindra Kyaw Zin, and Wyne Su Khine Thein.

 Nay Toe acted in another propaganda film on the history of the Burmese Army called Kye Sin Mawgun (Epic of the Stars).
 The film started with the Thirty Comrades during the independence struggle and ended with the current military regime.